 - Clinical and Abnormal Psychology

 - Developmental and Educational Psychology

 - Theory or training in interpersonal skills, such as interview, counselling, discussion techniques

 - Theory or training in psycho diagnostics

 - Advanced courses (at least 30 ec) on a third year Bachelor level on topics pertaining to this master specialisation

 Leiden offers a pre-master’s programme in Psychology for a specific group of students.
 Completing the pre-master's grants you access to the Master's programme in Psychology.
+Note that the pre-master’s programme does not prepare for the five clinical specialisations.
 Read more about our pre-master's programme.

 Prospective students should have proof of thorough proficiency in English by means of one of the following tests:

 - IELTS overall 7.0 and band scores of at least 6.5